 ©iStock.com/EmeraldRaindrops

 On average, common nighthawks measure 8.7 to 9.8 inches long with a wingspan of 20 to 24 inches.
 They sport a forked tail and long, pointed wings that allow them to make quick aerial maneuvers.
 Unlike other nightjars, nighthawks do not possess rictal bristles, which look like thin, stiff feathers near the beak.
 In addition, you can identify a common nighthawk from its small beak, short legs, and overall owlish appearance.
 Their plumage on the primary feathers appears dark, while the undertail coverts look white.
-Upon a casual review, their plumage appears striped with alternating bands of dark and white feathers.
+At a glance, their plumage appears striped with alternating bands of dark and white feathers.
 When perched, they typically lie parallel with a branch but also rest on the ground or on posts.

 Dusk and dawn represent the times you’re most likely to spot this bird known for the white stripe on its wing.
 Upon looking up, you’ll notice the white stripe near the edge of each wing.
 Common nighthawks fly in a bobbing, erratic fashion, and often get mistaken for bats at a far distance.
 This similarity has led some people to refer to them as bull bats, given their larger size and batlike flight.
 In addition, the common nighthawk bears a striking resemblance to the Antillean nighthawk.
 Many experts often confuse the two, which can only be differentiated based upon their calls.